Pedro Zambrano Ortiz: Later career

 At some time before August 1621, Zambrano changed place with the missionary serving Galisteo Pueblo.
 Zambrano was recorded as guardian of Galisteo in 1621, and was still in charge of the mission in 1632.
-On his arrival there he found that the Tanos were openly practicing idolatry.
+On his arrival there he found that the Tanos were openly engaging in their traditional religious practices.
 He was told by a native catechist whom he reproached for keeping a concubine that the Tanos were expecting to soon receive permission to "live as before they were Christians."

 Zambrano blamed Eulate for the conditions at Galisteo, saying he was "more suited to a junk shop than to the office of governor he holds ... a bag of arrogance and vanity without love for God or zeal for divine honor or for the king our lord, a man of evil example in word and deed who does not deserve to be governor but rather a hawker and [a creature] of these vile pursuits."

 On 11 April 1626 Zambrano said that Governor Eulate had ordered a deputy of the Confraternity of the Mother of God de la Concepcíon to be falsely accused and hanged because of his membership, and because he was a pious man.
 He said that due to Eulate's bad influence the settlers would rather gamble in his house than attend the confraternities.

 Zambrano was still in New Mexico in 1636, and was still attacking the governor of the day.